 John the Hermit looked for the absolute isolation and decided to retire to another place, completely alone.
 At their last common pray, the Fathers begged God to fulfill a wish: all of them to die together on the same day.
 John left the 98 Fathers back, wandered around Marathokefala and finally arrived at Akrotiri, where he lived at today's cave of monastery Katholiko for many years.

 One day, as John was gathering greens for food, a shepherd thought that he was a goat and hit him with his bow.
 John returned injured to his cave and the shepherd followed his blood track, asking him forgiveness.
-John died on October 6, 1632, after telling: " I forgive you but the most important is that the God that loves the salvation of people will accept your repentance .... ".
+John died after telling: " I forgive you but the most important is that the God that loves the salvation of people will accept your repentance .... ".

 Pilgrims of Christians learned about the death of St. John the Hermit and reached the cave, from where a fragrance of incense emerged and some patient regained their health.
 At the same time of St. John’s death, the 98 Fathers at cave of Azogyres died.
 In fact it was such a sudden death that many of them were seated, leaning on sticks or praying.
 Then chapels were built at Akrotiri (the currently ruined monastery of Katholiko) and Azogyres.